What is term insurance and how does it work?

 - For those who are parents to children in the final years of school, a term insurance plan most appropriate would be one that awards their beneficiary /nominee with a lump sum payment in addition to increasing monthly payouts specified for a fixed period of time.
 At this point in time, saving funds for children’s education becomes a priority as it can be expensive.
 In the event that the insured individual dies, the beneficiaries /nominees can use these payments to foot numerous bills ranging from those that arise on a daily basis as well as larger expenses like university fees.

 - Individuals nearing retirement are advised to avail of a term insurance plan which provides life coverage in addition to an increasing monthly payout specified for a fixed period of time.
-This form of a payout would allow individuals to create a retirement fund and can be used to look after the spouse in the event that the insured individual dies.
+This form of a payout would allow individuals to create a retirement fund and can be used to look after the spouse financially in the event that the insured individual dies.

 Conclusion